Your Guide to Calisthenics for Beginners, Plus 6 Exercises to Get You Started

-For most of us, the word “calisthenics” conjures memories of high school gym class: butt kicks, jumping jacks, and smelly gym-issued tracksuits.
-But calisthenics is making a new-school comeback.
+For most of us, the word “calisthenics” conjures memories of high school gym class: butt kicks, jumping jacks, and smelly school-issued tracksuits.
+But calisthenics are making a new-school comeback.

 What Is Calisthenics?

-Broadly defined, calisthenics involves any exercise in which resistance is provided solely by bodyweight.
+Broadly defined, calisthenics involves any exercise in which body weight provides the only resistance.
 But what truly propels calisthenics above more isolating movements is its functionality.
-“Calisthenics is a form of bodyweight training that requires full-body control using functional movement patterns,” says Openfit fitness expert Cody Braun.
+“Calisthenics is a form of bodyweight training that requires full-body control using functional movement patterns,” says Cody Braun, CPT, Assistant Manager of Fitness at Openfit.

 With its focus on large, compound movements, calisthenics training is an efficient way to build strength and muscle as well as burn calories.
 But just as with traditional strength training routines that incorporate free weights, maximizing a calisthenics workout routine requires using a challenging load.
 That load in this case, of course, is your own body weight.
 And that can be a pro or a con, Braun says.

 For people who have poor relative strength (how strong you are in relation to your body weight), calisthenics can sufficiently challenge the body to build muscle and lose fat.
 With time, of course, you’ll have to increase the challenge to continue progressing.
 That could involve either increasing reps, changing the tempo, adding a plyometric component, or trying more challenging variations.

 That’s why JBYB offers plenty of modifications, to help you progress over time.
 Even if you take the 60-day program multiple times, you’ll have a range of options when it comes to each move.